soobinrho/soobinrho/README.md

 # Past Goals

-2017 - Get full marks on my IB Diploma.
-(Failed miserably)
+2017 - Get full marks on my IB Diploma - Failed miserably.

-2018 - Be able to do 72 push-ups so that I can join special forces.
-(Failed.
-I could do only 20)
+2018 - Be able to do 72 push-ups so that I can join special forces - Failed.
+I could do only 20.